Skip to main content

 Do I need a dedicated server to run the UniFi Network application?

 No. Modern UniFi gateways like the Cloud Gateway Max and Dream Machine series include built-in controllers, eliminating the need for separate hardware.
-The application runs efficiently on the gateway itself, providing full functionality without additional cost or complexity.

 What internet speed do I need for centrally managed networks to function?